A Survey on Bias and Fairness in Machine Learning: Introduction

-In this survey we identify two potential sources of unfairness in machine learning outcomes---those arising from biases in the data and those arising from the algorithms.
-We review research investigating how biases in data skew what is learned by machine learning algorithms, and nuances in the way the algorithms themselves work that prevent them from making fair decisions---even when the data is unbiased.
+In this survey we identify two potential sources of unfairness in machine learning outcomes---those that arise from biases in the data and those that arise from the algorithms.
+We review research investigating how biases in data skew what is learned by machine learning algorithms, and nuances in the way the algorithms themselves work to prevent them from making fair decisions---even when the data is unbiased.
+Furthermore, we observe that biased algorithmic outcomes might impact user experience, thus generating a feedback loop between data, algorithms and users that can perpetuate and even amplify existing sources of bias.

-We begin the review with several highly visible real-world cases of where unfair machine learning algorithms have led to suboptimal and discriminatory outcomes.
-We then describe the many types of biases that occur in data and present the different ways that the concept of fairness has been operationalized and studied in literature.
+We begin the review with several highly visible real-world cases of where unfair machine learning algorithms have led to suboptimal and discriminatory outcomes in Section~\ref{sec:examples}.
+In Section~\ref{sec:loop}, we describe the different types and sources of biases that occur within the data-algorithms-users loop mentioned above.
+Next, in Section~\ref{sec:alg-fairness}, we present the different ways that the concept of fairness has been operationalized and studied in the literature.
 We discuss the ways in which these two concepts are coupled.
-Last, we will focus on different families of machine learning approaches, how fairness manifests differently in each one, and the current state-of-the-art for tackling them, followed by potential areas of future work in each of the domains.
+Last, we will focus on different families of machine learning approaches, how fairness manifests differently in each one, and the current state-of-the-art for tackling them in Section~\ref{sec:methods}, followed by potential areas of future work in each of the domains in Section~\ref{sec:future}.